Modern Slavery

 Our business is organised into four primary business units:

-• Customer Success, responsible for account management and service delivery through our network of professional services consultants and technical support engineers.
+• Customer Success - responsible for account management and service delivery through our network of professional services consultants and technical support engineers.

 We currently have operations in the following countries:

-• EMEA – UK, Luxembourg
+• EMEA – United Kingdom, Luxembourg

 • North America – United States of America (New York, Florida)

-• Asia Pacific – Singapore, Malaysia, Sydney
+• Asia Pacific – Singapore, Malaysia, Australia (Sydney)

 3. Responsibility

-The Group’s Legal department is responsible for putting in place and maintaining Gresham’s modern slavery and human trafficking policies and procedures.
-Risk management, investigations and due diligence is the responsibility of the Risk Review Board.
+The Group’s Legal department is responsible for putting in place and maintaining Gresham’s modern slavery and human trafficking policies and procedures; with the board of directors having overall responsibility for ensuring compliance with our legal obligations.
+Risk management, investigations and due diligence is the responsibility of the Group’s Risk Review Board.
 Training is managed by the People & Culture team.

 4. Our policies